fmetivier/IslandsLib/docs/source/Samples.rst

 .. warning::

-    If the contour is complex and the sub sampling rate too low the triangulation will probably fail
+    If the contour is complex and the sub sampling rate too low the triangulation will probably fail.
+    This most often comes from the fact that nodes are too close to one another.

-* Third, we define the parameter of the triangulation.
+* Third, we define the parameters of the Triangulation

 .. code:: python